aaronland/go-picturebook/README.md

   -filename string
     	The filename (path) for your picturebook. (default "picturebook.pdf") -filter value
     	A valid filter.Filter URI.
-Valid schemes are: ANY, COOPERHEWITT, FLICKR, ORTHIS, REGEXP -height float
+Valid schemes are: any, cooperhewitt, flickr, orthis, regexp -height float
     	A custom width to use as the size of your picturebook.
 Units are currently defined in inches.
 This flag overrides the -size flag. (default 11)
   -include value